What Is Consumer-Directed Care in Aged Care?

 What Are the Alternatives to Consumer-Directed Care?

 Provider-directed care means that your home care provider takes full responsibility for your Home Care Package.
-This means that your home care provider handles:

-• Developing your care plan
+• Develops your care plan

-• Coordinating and delivering your care services
+• Coordinates and delivers your care services

-• Going through the entire administration process
+• Goes through the entire administration process

-But others may not prefer provider-directed care because it means less flexibility and transparency.
+However, others may not prefer provider-directed care because it means less flexibility and transparency.

-For those who can't choose, the mixed-managed approach is the perfect decision.
 This approach lets you participate to some extent, but you can let your provider handle the finances and budgeting.

 Your choice should depend on your priorities and skills.
 If you have the knowledge to manage your package, then self-managed care may be the right choice.